Listening: Basic Auditory Perception & Discrimination A1 - Lesson 2: Recognizing Letters of the Alphabet by Sound

 Y

-Your teacher will say the sound of a letter.
-Write the capital letter you hear.
+Your teacher will say the name of a letter.
+Listen carefully and write the capital letter you hear on a piece of paper.

 Click to Show Answers